 These requirements may include minimum wages, anti-harassment and discrimination policies, and proper human resource documentation.
 For example, all employees at a company must complete the Form I-9 at hiring to prove their eligibility to legally work in the United States.
 Companies usually must have an employee handbook that includes their policies and code of conduct.

 #6 Noncompliance with Tax Laws

-Violations of tax laws frequently arise inadvertently due to a lack of proper legal guidance or planning.
+Violations of tax laws can arise inadvertently due to lack of proper legal guidance or planning.
 One way startups can reduce tax issues down the road is by submitting an 83(b) election form with the IRS.
 Startups must declare the date, purchase price, and amount of shares purchased by a shareholder in a corporation on an 83(b) election form.

-#7 Issuing Equity on Schedules that Lead to Wrong Incentives
+#7 Issuing Equity on Poorly Timed Schedules

 Equity awards keep founders and loyal employees motivated.
 They also promote dedication to the company’s long-term growth and development.
-However, vesting schedules that are structured so that the equity vests too quickly may actually work against this goal.
+However, vesting schedules that are structured so that the equity vests too quickly may work against this goal.

 #8 Having the Wrong Legal Name

 It may be too late to address, but choosing the right name for your startup can avoid potential legal problems.
 This often takes the form of trademark infringement issues.
 It is wise to do an online search of the US Patent and Trademark Office website to make sure there are no federal trademark registrations with your company’s name.
 Aside from trademark issues, legal risk can stem from choosing a name that is offensive or creates the wrong public perception.